Urobotos/Sandworm/README.md

 <br>

 > [!NOTE]
-> Always set the **minimum chamber temperature** with respect to ambient conditions.
-The macro relies on ```TEMPERATURE_WAIT``` (similar to M190, wait loop for the bed temp), meaning the printer **pauses all commands** during this phase.
-If needed, you can cancel the wait loop, during the print preparation phase, by performing an `Emergency Stop` and restarting the print with a different chamber temperature setting.
+> **Chamber heating with PTC Heater (230V, 300W, with fan):** <br>
+> Always set the minimum chamber temperature (using M191) with respect to the type of heater and the installed parts inside the chamber.
+Compared to using passive heating only on the bed, some temperatures may be unattainable - in contrast, the PTC heater can reliably reach up to 50-60 °C. For safety reasons, the macro enforces a maximum limit of 60 °C, especially to protect the PETG parts inside the printer.
 >
 > **Example of chamber temperatures on Sandworm printer (after ~1 hour of printing, only Bed heating):**
 > - Bed: 60°C | Ambient: 25°C | Chamber: 41°C